Odrec/semantic_doc/README.md

 data\_preprocess.py -- Has functions to preprocess the data for the models.

 models.py -- Code for the training and testing of different models.

+*Results:*

+Classifiers scores for LDA bow model.

+Score for classifier Logistic Regression SGD: 0.640555 Score for classifier SVM Huber: 0.640555
+Score for classifier Random Forest: 0.640555

+Classifiers scores for LDA bigram model.

+Score for classifier Logistic Regression SGD: 0.640555 Score for classifier SVM Huber: 0.000112
+Score for classifier Random Forest: 0.640555

+Classifiers scores for LDA trigram model.

+Score for classifier Logistic Regression SGD: 0.641057 Score for classifier SVM Huber: 0.640555
+Score for classifier Random Forest: 0.000075

+*Note:* There was a problem using the default BLAS library with the numpy and scipy where the multicore functionality was not working properly.
+Changing to using the openBLAS library fixed the multicore issues.
+Also, openBLAS is fairly optimized in comparison to the default one so the models now run much faster.
+The TF-IDF based model is still too heavy for single laptop.